JMarcosHP/Debian-Indestructible/rollbacks.md

 - After a failed system update that prevents normal boot
 - When you want to test if a snapshot resolves your issue
 - For critical rollbacks where safety is paramount
-- When the current system is unstable or unbootable
+- When the current system is unstable

 #### Step-by-Step Process